Most states require drivers and passengers under 18 to wear helmets when operating a Polaris Slingshot.

 - West Virginia

-Best Type of Helmet to Wear When Driving a Slingshot
+Best Helmet to Wear When Operating a Polaris Slingshot

 The best helmets to wear when driving a Slingshot to provide complete facial protection while delivering shielding for the operator’s vision.